-- Louis Cheikh Sissoko, President of the African Union’s Economic, Social and Cultural Council (ECOSOCC) paid tribute to President Röpke’s leadership and recalled the historic signing of the AU–EU Memorandum of Understanding and its rapid implementation.
+- Louis Cheikh Sissoko, President of the African Union’s Economic, Social and Cultural Council (ECOSOCC) paid tribute to President Röpke’s leadership and recalled the historic signing of the AU-EU Memorandum of Understanding and its rapid implementation.
 He highlighted joint achievements from Brussels to New York, including the first-ever tripartite meeting between the EESC, ECOSOCC and the UN’s ECOSOC.
-Challenges such as climate change, inequality, migration and global governance reform require civil society engagement.
+Challenges such as climate change, inequality, migration and global governance reform required civil society engagement.

 - Luc Triangle, General Secretary of the International Trade Confederation, stressed the importance of multilateralism and global action in the face of geopolitical tensions, trade and tariff disputes, threats to democracy, inequality, child labour, attacks on human rights, and restrictions on workers’ freedoms, free speech and the press.
 He underlined that Europe must be united, strong and humble.
 Mr Triangle also praised the EESC’s achievements under President Röpke, congratulating him, his head of cabinet and team.

-Finally, after a video compilation 'Thank you, EESC!
-Proud to be EESC', EESC President Oliver Röpke delivered a final address.
-He expressed pride in the EESC, thanked representatives from EU institutions, social partners and civil society for their participation in the ceremony and for their support during the mandate.
-He acknowledged the work of Groups, sections, rapporteurs and other members.
-He thanked the groups presidents and the EESC vice-presidents, as well as the EESC staff for their professionalism and dedication.
+Finally, after a video compilation entitled Thank you, EESC!
+Proud to be EESC, EESC President Oliver Röpke delivered a final address.
+He expressed pride in the EESC, and thanked the representatives from the EU institutions, the social partners and civil society for their participation in the ceremony and for their support during the term of office.
+He acknowledged the work of the Groups, sections, rapporteurs and other members.
+He thanked the group presidents and the EESC vice-presidents, as well as the EESC staff for their professionalism and dedication.

 The President then recalled some of the achievements of the past two and a half years.
-He highlighted the Enlargement Candidate Members initiative, launched in September 2023, through which 147 civil society representatives from nine candidate countries joined the EESC’s work, contributing actively to groups, sections and plenaries, and shaping over 20 opinions.
-The President underlined that the EESC engaged directly with candidate countries, meeting over 35 prime ministers and ministers and visiting regions beyond capitals, including areas facing fragile reforms, disinformation and low trust in Europe.
+He highlighted the Enlargement Candidate Members initiative, launched in September 2023, through which 147 civil society representatives from nine candidate countries had joined the EESC’s work, contributing actively to groups, sections and plenaries, and shaping over twenty opinions.
+The President said that the EESC had engaged directly with candidate countries, meeting over 35 prime ministers and ministers and visiting regions beyond the capitals, including areas facing fragile reforms, disinformation and low trust in Europe.

 The President stressed the importance of defending democracy, noting the extension of the Fundamental Rights and Rule of Law Group’s mandate to conduct missions in candidate countries.
 He also recalled his mission to Kyiv in 2023, the first by an EESC president since the full-scale invasion.

-The President underlined the inclusion of youth during the mandate through the EU Youth Test, and the organisation of events, consultations and contributions to opinions.
+The President underlined the inclusion of youth during the term through the EU Youth Test, and the organisation of events, consultations and contributions to opinions.
 He stressed that equality and inclusion were priorities, with the EESC defending gender equality, social justice and diversity as central to democracy.

-The President highlighted the restoration of the EU–Brazil Round Table, the relaunch of the EU–China Round Table after COVID, the signing of an MoU with the African Union ECOSOCC, and the EESC’s active role at the UN, COP28, and the first G20 Social Summit in Rio, where issues such as inequality, climate action, water and hunger were advanced.
+The President highlighted the restoration of the EU-Brazil Round Table, the relaunch of the EU-China Round Table after COVID-19, the signing of an MoU with the African Union ECOSOCC, and the EESC’s active role at the UN, COP28, and the first G20 Social Summit in Rio, where issues such as inequality, climate action, water and hunger were advanced.
 He also noted strengthened Euro-Mediterranean cooperation.

 The President stressed the EESC’s consistent focus on participation, presence on the ground and effective partnerships.
-The Committee upheld its mission and values, based on dialogue and compromise between its three Groups.
+The Committee had upheld its mission and values, based on dialogue and compromise between its three Groups.